practicalli/clojure/core.async/toy-car-assembly-line/index.md

 ## The `time` macro

-We will use the time macro to see how long parts of our code takes to run and help find parts to optomise.
+We will use the time macro to see how long parts of our code takes to run and help find parts to optimise.

 A simple example would be: